Andrew - 1st hand account

 4:10-5:05 am.
 Huddled with a flashlight listening to four very loud heartbeats under the oak table.
 Large limbs, ceramic roof tiles, roof segments, etc. etc. periodically crashed thunderously against the house, shaking the foundation.
 Each gust threatened to lift the roof off, constantly increasing in power.
 Bob, peeking out the front door insisted the roof was lifting up.
 I am not sure ours was; but many nearby were being ripped up.
 Andrew's high pitched howl grew louder and higher pitched with each intensifying gust: like the sound of a million screaming babies.
 Our mere existance felt severely threatened as the concrete house vibrated more violently with each passing minute.
 Fujita's study later estimated some gusts in our area of about 180 mph.
 During the peak winds, I could swear a Boeing 747 was revving up its jet engines just outside the house, ten feet away.
 To be barely heard by the person cowered just 6 inches away, I had to scream at the top of my lungs.

-A NHC employee's house (Stanley Goldenberg - whose wife gave birth that night) WAS located one mile closer to the eye and recorded 932 mb.
+A NHC employee's house (Stanley Goldenberg - whose wife gave birth that night) WAS located 1 1/2 miles closer to the eye and recorded 932 mb.
 In the eye it was 922 at the time.
 Quite a gradient.
 Goldenberg's house basically collapsed soon thereafter.

 The gusts lightened up to barely 100 by 5:30 and down to 85 mph in periodic gusts as daylight crept in.
 Outside, leaking natural gas mains caused the air to smell explosively dangerous.
 A few hours later we drove east to US 1, north to the NHC, then back south.
 Some of the video of the aftermath is shown on this video I posted on Youtube.
 As I mentioned there are no shots during the worst of it; and on film only 95 mph gusts.
 One camera started functioning again after daylight.